All Episodes

 They usually are found in more hazardous job areas like police departments, fire departments.

-They fly planes, they're surgeons, they're people who quite literally don't have the time in their job during an emergency to reference a publication or look something up on the internet.
+They're people who don't have, quite literally don't have the time in their job during an emergency to reference a publication or look something up on the internet.

 If I don't do that, they'll scalp me.